 By buying locally produced food, goods, and services from locally owned businesses, we can stimulate our own economy instead of waiting for help to ride into town from... somewhere, maybe.
 We literally have the power to help ourselves overcome some of the economic problems that have been imposed on us by the unbridled greed of the financial markets, corporate incompetence and stupidity, and inept government.

 Our collective power is huge and comes from our wallets.
 If we keep our money circulating within the community, it sustains and builds our own economy, not the one supporting all those mega chain stores, or the one supporting foreign countries like China.
 The guy who owns the fishing store, and the woman who owns the home furnishings store, are our neighbors.
 The money we spend with them has the potential to be spent again and again within the community.
-Money we spend at big box stores has little chance to circulate because it is quickly sucked out of town to sustain corporations and countries not the least bit interested in helping us maintain a viable local economy.
+The money we spend at big box stores has little chance to circulate because it is quickly sucked out of town to sustain corporations and countries not the least bit interested in helping us maintain a viable local economy.

 Volumes have been written about the impact on an economic area when big chain stores move in.
 The corporate spin doctors try to paint a positive picture about their presence, but numerous studies demonstrate deleterious effects on local business.

 For example, these outfits rarely use local suppliers, they don't purchase local financial and accounting services, and they tend not to use locally owned transportation and warehousing facilities.
 Bottom line - buying from locally owned businesses keeps our dollars moving from pocket to pocket right here in our own region.

 - Money spent in locally owned businesses gets spent at other local businesses, supporting economic growth at home rather than at big chain corporate headquarters.

 - Community non-profit organizations receive significantly more support from small businesses than from large corporations.